DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 </html>
 ```

-The expression, associated with a selector is evaluated when this selector is used, not when it is created.
+The expression, associated with a selector is evaluated when this selector is used, not when it is declared.
 If page's content changes, subsequent selectors are reevaluated reactively.

 ```js
 test('Click a button', async t => {